 The Public Policy Priorities underscore AAUW’s mission to advance gender equity for women and girls through research, education, and advocacy.
 The work of AAUW builds upon responsible public participation, and the following priorities provide a basis for AAUW members’ actions at the local, state, national, and international levels.
 Implicit in each is support for government agencies administering programs, including adequate appropriations, effective and accountable administration, and provision for citizen participation.
 We advocate public discussion to ensure enlightened decisions on these priorities.
-We work to increase the number of women and other underrepresented populations in policy- and other decision-making positions.
+We work to increase the number of women, and the diversity of backgrounds they represent, including race, ethnicity, gender, and sexual identity, in policy- and other decision-making positions.
 Our positions are shaped by our commitment to being nonpartisan and fact-based, and to acting with integrity.
 We strive for our work to be inclusive and intersectional, collaborating with diverse allies and coalitions to achieve equity for all.

 Basic to all of AAUW’s public policy efforts is the understanding that true equity requires a balance between the rights of the individual and the needs of the community.
 AAUW opposes all forms of discrimination and supports constitutional protection for the civil rights of all individuals.

 AAUW believes that high-quality public education is the foundation of a democratic society and the key to improving economic prosperity and gender equality.
 We advocate equitable access to education and climates free of harassment, bullying, and sexual assault.
 We support academic freedom, civic education, protection from censorship, bias-free education, and responsible funding for all levels of education, including early childhood education and programs for students with disabilities.
-We advocate for increased access to higher education, especially for women in poverty.
-We promote equitable efforts to close the persistent achievement gap that disproportionately affects low-income children and students from communities of color.
+We advocate for increased and more equitable access to higher education, that is affordable and yields high quality credentials or degrees.
+We promote intentional, equity-focused efforts to close the persistent learning and opportunity gaps that disproportionately affect students from low-income and minority groups.

 AAUW believes in the right to privacy and freedom from violence.
 We firmly believe in the separation of church and state.
 We support a fair, balanced, and independent judiciary.
 We support public budgets that balance individual rights and responsibility to the community.
-We see an urgent need for meaningful campaign finance reform, open and fair elections, and nonpartisan voter education efforts that will promote equitable political participation and representation in appointed and elected office.
+We see an urgent need for meaningful campaign finance reform, open and fair elections that are broadly accessible to all voters, and nonpartisan voter education efforts that will promote equitable political participation and representation in appointed and elected office.

-AAUW supports efforts to improve racial, ethnic, and gender justice and will work to eradicate intersectional bias as well.
-This includes creating a diverse culture of involvement, respect, inclusion, and connection, where the richness of ideas, backgrounds, and perspectives is fully appreciated and utilized.
+AAUW believes in the need to end white supremacy and address structural and systemic racism.
+Efforts to improve racial, ethnic, and gender justice must be embedded into every initiative.
+This includes working to eradicate intersectional bias and creating a culture of involvement, respect, inclusion, and connection, where the richness of diverse ideas, backgrounds, and perspectives is fully appreciated, understood and utilized.